cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 ## Make ntuple list

-The default L1 ntuple [list](https://github.com/cms-l1-dpg/L1MenuTools/blob/master/rate-estimation/ntuple/Run3_NuGun_MC_ntuples.list) for the Run3 NuGun sample
+The default L1 ntuple list for the Run3 NuGun sample can be found [here](https://github.com/cms-l1-dpg/L1MenuTools/blob/master/rate-estimation/ntuple/Run3_NuGun_MC_ntuples.list)

 For producing your own ntuple list the steps are the following: